ITV has demonstrated strong faith in one of its new sitcom formats today by ordering a Christmas special before the series has begun airing.

 Feedback from the recordings at ITV's London Studios has been overwhelmingly positive, reporting "loud, raucous laughter".
-One audience member posted the following in the British Comedy Guide's forums: "Whip smart writing and killer performances from the whole cast, particularly McKellen and Frances De La Tour.
+One audience member posted the following in British Comedy Guide's forums: "Whip smart writing and killer performances from the whole cast, particularly McKellen and Frances de la Tour.
 The crowd went absolutely mental for it."

 Speaking to BroadcastNow at international TV sales conference MipTV, producer Gary Reich said that ITV's decision to broadcast the show during its prime-time schedule indicates that the network is confident in the series.